timescale/docs/install/installation-kubernetes.md

 <highlight type="note">
 If you configured the user credentials in the `my_values.yaml` file, you don't need to decode the passwords.
+In the following section replace `<my_name>` with the name that you provided during the installation.
 </highlight>

 1. Get the name of the host to connect to:
     ```bash
-    kubectl get service/my_name
+    kubectl get service/<my_name>
     ```
-1. Decode the `admin` user password `PGPASSWORD_ADMIN` that was generated during the Helm installation, by replacing `<my_name>` with the name that you provided during the installation:
+1. Decode the `admin` user password `PGPASSWORD_ADMIN` that was generated during the Helm installation:
     ```bash
     PGPASSWORD_ADMIN=$(kubectl get secret --namespace default
     <my_name>-credentials -o jsonpath="{.data.PATRONI_admin_PASSWORD}" | base64 --decode)
     ```
-1. **OPTIONAL** Decode the super user password `PGPOSTGRESPASSWORD` that was generated during the Helm installation, by replacing `<my_name>` with the name that you provided during the installation:
+1. **OPTIONAL** Decode the super user password `PGPOSTGRESPASSWORD` that was generated during the Helm installation:
     ```bash
     PGPASSWORD_POSTGRES=$(kubectl get secret --namespace default
     <my_name>-credentials -o jsonpath="{.data.PATRONI_SUPERUSER_PASSWORD}" | base64 --decode)
     ```
-1. Connect with psql as `admin` user, by replacing `<my_name>` with the name that you provided during the installation:
+1. Connect with psql as `admin` user:
     ```bash
     kubectl run -i --tty --rm psql --image=postgres \
       --env "PGPASSWORD=$PGPASSWORD_ADMIN" \